gohugoio/hugo/content/templates/lists.md

 ## Filtering and Limiting Lists

 Sometimes you only want to list a subset of the available content.
-A common request is to only display “Posts” on the homepage.
+A common is to only display “Posts” on blog's homepage.
 You can accomplish this with the `where` function.

 ### `where`

-`where` works in a similar manner to the `where` keyword in SQL.
+`where` works in a similar manner to the [`where` keyword in SQL][wherekeyword].
 It selects all elements of the array or slice that match the provided field and value. `where` takes three arguments:

-1. `array` or a `slice of maps or structs`
+1. `array` *or* `slice of maps or structs`
-2. `key` or `field name`
+2. `key` *or* `field name`
 3. `match value`

 {{% code file="layouts/_default/.html" %}}